Rezakazemi890/Clean-Architecture-CQRS/README.md

 * Domain Layer: This layer contains the core entities and business logic of the application.
 It is responsible for defining the rules and behaviors of the application.

 * Infrastructure Layer: This layer contains the implementation details of the application.
 It is responsible for communicating with external systems and services.
 The Infrastructure Layer communicates with the Application Layer using repositories and data access objects.

+* Shared Layer: This layer contains the implementation of common and share abstraction or details that could used by other layers.

 ## Technologies Used